mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-pix.en.md

 >
 > Create container

-You will need to create a container to define where the brick will be placed on the screen.
-The creation of the container is done by inserting an element (for example, a div) in the HTML code of the page where the brick will be rendered (see the code below).
+You will need to create a container to define where the Brick will be placed on the screen.
+The creation of the container is done by inserting an element (for example, a div) in the HTML code of the page where the Brick will be rendered (see the code below).

 > NOTE
 >